-A prior application of MagNet~\ifnum\BLIND=0{\citep{clegg2025gnn}}\else{[Anonymous, 2025a] }\fi used an unoptimised configuration, yet achieved significant betting profits.
-However, this earlier implementation had substantial methodological limitations—including poorly calibrated time decay parameters, lack of cross-surface information flow, and reduced tournament coverage (detailed comparisons in \ref{app:mathsportext}).
-While suggestive of market inefficiency, we did not investigate the underlying causes.
+A prior application of MagNet~\ifnum\BLIND=0{\citep{clegg2025gnn}}\else{[Anonymous, 2025a] }\fi used an unoptimised configuration with substantial methodological limitations, including poorly calibrated time decay parameters, lack of cross-surface information flow, and reduced tournament coverage (detailed comparisons in \ref{app:mathsportext}).
+The present work addresses these limitations through systematic tuning and a complete cross-surface graph construction.

-We investigate whether MagNet's advantages stem specifically from its ability to handle intransitive relationships — where Player A consistently beats B, B beats C, but C beats A. Traditional rating systems cannot capture such structures because they rely on scalar player strength representations, assigning each athlete a single power rating (or perhaps separate serve and return ratings, as in the point-based model of \cite{o2008probability}).
+We investigate whether MagNet's advantages stem specifically from its ability to handle intransitive relationships.
+Traditional rating systems cannot capture such structures because they rely on scalar player strength representations, assigning each athlete a single power rating (or perhaps separate serve and return point-win probabilities, as in the point-based model of \cite{o2008probability}).

 This limitation is particularly relevant in tennis, where stylistic matchups can create intransitive relationships that our graph-based approach is designed to utilise.
 A well-known example of an intransitive relationship in tennis is shown in Figure~\ref{fig:non-transitive_triangle} and occurred during Roger Federer's peak in the mid-to-late 2000s, involving Federer, Rafael Nadal, and Nikolay Davydenko.
 Although Federer was the dominant world number one, Nadal consistently defeated him by exploiting his one-handed backhand with heavy, high-topspin forehands.
 In turn, Nadal was often troubled by Davydenko (when not playing on clay courts), whose flat, early baseline hitting neutralised Nadal's spin and pace, resulting in Davydenko's repeated success on hard courts.
 Completing the intransitive loop, Federer, despite his struggles against Nadal, dominated Davydenko, using variety and slice to disrupt Davydenko's rhythm.